Here we provide you with the all-important answers to some of the questions we are sure you have.

-Transition will take place in summer 2023.
-A simplified summary is that new and junior trainees (finishing ST1-3 in Summer 2023) will move over to core paediatrics, senior trainees (ST5-7 in Summer 2023) will move into specialty paediatrics (as the curricula are essentially unchanged), and there will be some element of choice for those who are finishing ST4 in summer 2023 about whether they transition to specialty training in the first year or whether they wait a further training year before transitioning.
+Transition takes place in summer 2023.
+A simplified summary is that new and junior trainees (finishing ST1-3 in Summer 2023) move over to core paediatrics, senior trainees (ST5-7 in Summer 2023) move into specialty paediatrics (as the curricula are essentially unchanged), and there is some element of choice for those who are finishing ST4 in summer 2023 about whether they transition to specialty training in the first year or whether they wait a further training year before transitioning.

 These trainees will need to have early conversations with their Educational Supervisors and TPDs about what their plans and preferences are.

-For a more detailed breakdown for trainees by their current training level and exactly what they will need to think, see our leaflet, Progress+ and me: Information for trainees in training in 2021/22.
+For a more detailed breakdown for trainees by their current training level and exactly what they will need to think, see our leaflet, Progress+ and me - information for trainees by ST level.

 What training requirements at current level 2 will be required to be eligible for sub-specialty training?

-For trainees completing ST5 in Summer 2023 before transition to Progress+ moving to Specialty training should be straightforward as these trainees will expect to spend up to 2 years in Level 2 and are likely to have placements including community paediatrics and neonatology.
+For trainees completing ST5 in summer 2023 before transition to Progress+, moving to Specialty training should be straightforward as these trainees will expect to spend up to two years in Level 2 and are likely to have placements including community paediatrics and neonatology.

-For trainees completing ST4 in Summer 2023 before transition to Progress+ who wish to sign off level 2 and move directly to Specialty training in August/September 2023 (whether in sub-specialty training or in general paediatrics) there will need to be more advance planning.
+For trainees completing ST4 in summer 2023 before transition to Progress+ who wish to sign off level 2 and move directly to Specialty training in August/September 2023 (whether in sub-specialty training or in general paediatrics) there needs to be more advanced planning.
 Evidence against Level 2 can be accrued during level 1 and placements during ST4 should be planned to allow acquisition of capabilities in neonatal and community settings as well as general paediatrics.
 This may be easier in a DGH setting where general paediatrics and neonates are on the same rota.
 Community experience may be acquired by clinic attendance alongside a general paediatric post or be evidenced during training during level 1.

 With advance planning it should be possible for many trainees who wish to move to Specialty training after ST4 to do so.
-For those wishing to apply for Sub-specialty in Autumn 2022 for a 2023 start, the Head of School will need to confirm that the trainee is on track to complete level 2 training.
+(For those wishing to apply for sub-specialty in autumn 2022 for a 2023 start, the Head of School needed to confirm that the trainee is on track to complete level 2 training.)

 All trainees must pass the MRCPCH clinical by the end of ST4 and for those wishing to apply for sub-specialty training they will need to have passed the MRCPCH by the time of interview for sub-specialty.

-For LTFT trainees there will need to be a case by case discussion.
+For LTFT (less than full time) trainees there will need to be a case by case discussion.

-Trainees who are completing ST4 Summer 2023, also have the option to remain in core training for a further year, if they feel that they want more time to gain these core competencies, more time to make decisions about sub-specialty training and to make applications for this as appropriate.
-However this group must also pass the clinical MRCPCH by the end of Summer 2023.
+Trainees who are completing ST4 in summer 2023, also have the option to remain in core training for a further year, if they feel that they want more time to gain these core competencies, more time to make decisions about sub-specialty training and to make applications for this as appropriate.
+However this group must also pass the MRCPCH Clinical by the end of summer 2023.

-More information about planning for the transition at this level can be found in Progress+ and me: Information for trainees in training in 2021/22
+More information about planning for the transition at this level can be found in Progress+ and me - information for trainees by ST level

 Will I need to have completed 18 months WTE across general paediatrics/ neonates and community paediatrics at ST4 to be eligible to apply for sub-specialty training in the following year's recruitment round?

-The training pathway is capability based, so as long as trainees can demonstrate and evidence that they have met all the level 2/core training competencies, then they will be eligible to apply for sub-specialty training in the 2022/2023 round to commence in Summer 2023.
+The training pathway is capability-based, so as long as trainees can demonstrate and evidence that they have met all the level 2/core training competencies, then they will be eligible to apply for sub-specialty training in the 2023-24 round to start in summer 2023.

 Trainees should discuss their plans with the Educational Supervisors and TPDs early so that they can be supported in any way necessary to achieve these.

-I am a LTFT trainee - how will the transition affect me?
+I am a less than full time training (LTFT) trainee - how does the transition affect me?

 The advice for WTE trainees at specific points is a guide and will need to be interpreted on an individual basis for LTFT trainees depending on their stage of training, percentage of LTFT and curricular coverage.
 Training remains capability based rather than time based, so progress against the curriculum will be an important consideration.